Temporary closure and reopening

 We will be following the latest government guidance on this and ask you to do the same.

 Yes, the Great Hall café is open each day we are.
 We have also introduced pre-bookable lunch bags and kids' bags.

 You are welcome to bring your own food.
 Picnic areas will be clearly signposted.

 Yes, our main shop by the entrance and exit will be open during museum hours.
 The shop in Great Hall will be open on selected dates.

 We would be grateful if you could use contactless payments where possible to limit the need to pass anything to our colleagues.
 However, we will accept cash.

 Toilets and baby-changing facilities will be open, and we have introduced new hygiene measures and enhanced cleaning regimes in these areas.

 School and group bookings

-To be updated when bookings re-open and to receive news and free teaching resources, sign up to our Teacher News emails.
+To receive updates, news and free teaching resources, sign up to our Teacher News emails.